 CP1519 was raised on 16 July 2019.
-Progression papers for the Imbalance Settlmenet Group (ISG) and Settlement Volume Allocation Group (SVG) will be presented for information on 23 July and 6 August 2019 respectfully.
-This will be an opportunity for the ISG and SVG to provide feedback ahead of consulting as part of the August CPC batch on 12 August 2019.
+Progression papers for the Imbalance Settlment Group (ISG) and Settlement Volume Allocation Group (SVG) were presented for information on 23 July and 6 August 2019 respectfully.
+This allowed the ISG and SVG to provide feedback ahead of consulting as part of the August CPC batch on 12 August 2019.

-On 12 August we published the consultation on CP1519, stakeholders have until 6 September 2019 to share their views.
+On 12 August we published the consultation on CP1519, stakeholders had until 6 September 2019 to share their views.
 The consultation is available in the ‘Documents’ section below.